box/box-python-sdk-gen/docs/zip_downloads.md

 ### Arguments

-- request_body `ZipDownloadRequest`
+- items `List`
-  - Used as requestBody for the API call
+  - A list of items to add to the `zip` archive.
+These can be folders or files.
-- headers `CreateZipDownloadHeadersArg`
+- download_file_name `Optional[str]`
+  - The optional name of the `zip` archive.
+This name will be appended by the `.zip` file extension, for example `January Financials.zip`.
+- extra_headers `Optional[Dict[str, Optional[str]]]`
-  - Used as headers for the API call
+  - Extra headers that will be included in the HTTP request.

 ### Returns

 This function returns a value of type `ZipDownload`.

-If the &#x60;zip&#x60; archive is ready to be downloaded, the API will return a response that will include a &#x60;download_url&#x60;, a &#x60;status_url&#x60;, as well as any conflicts that might have occurred when creating the request.
+If the `zip` archive is ready to be downloaded, the API will return a response that will include a `download_url`, a `status_url`, as well as any conflicts that might have occurred when creating the request.

 ## Download zip archive

-Returns the contents of a &#x60;zip&#x60; archive in binary format.
-This URL does not require any form of authentication and could be used in a user&#x27;s browser to download the archive to a user&#x27;s device.
+Returns the contents of a `zip` archive in binary format.
+This URL does not require any form of authentication and could be used in a user's browser to download the archive to a user's device.

 By default, this URL is only valid for a few seconds from the creation of the request for this archive.
 Once a download has started it can not be